jstromsoe/reach-docs/docs/power-supply.md

 **IMPORTANT**

-Do not plug two power supplies at the same time as it may damage the device.
+<font color="red">Do not plug two power supplies at the same time as it may damage the device.</font>

 ### Power supply over USB